About the USKSF

 Kuo Shu, the Chinese “national art,” is a cultural heritage that promotes both a healthy body and a strong moral character.
 Also known as Kung Fu, it is the trademark of traditional Chinese Wushu (martial arts) and emphasizes peace and harmony.
 As a method of cultivating the mind and body, Kuo Shu appeals to persons of all ages and nationalities.
-By circulating the proficiency ratings of Kuo Shu participants, the USKSF brings the level of competition up to international standards.
+By certifying the proficiency ratings of Kuo Shu participants, the USKSF brings the level of competition up to international standards.

 In the United States, the name Huang, Chien-Liang is synonymous with Kuo Shu.
 Since his arrival in the U.S. in 1973, and now as the president of the USKSF and Chairman of the Board of The World Kuo Shu Federation, Grandmaster Huang has actively promoted the teaching and study of Kuo Shu and supported its athletic and self-defense aspects.
 Grandmaster Huang has spent much of his time conducting seminars around the world, while simultaneously promoting Kuo Shu and martial ethics.